I’m working with a client that publishes several magazines, and they’ve been working in the offline sphere for a good number of years.

 Replication of content online is frowned upon.
 This is because it is so easy to do.
 A few years ago, Google became much tougher on the way it handled duplicate content because so much content was being copied and pasted from one site to another (scraping content) that they struggled to work out what the original was.

 To combat this, Google started to discount duplicate content or removed the weight placed on the duplicates.
 In some instances, there are occasions that sections of content should be duplicated – such as speech; Google understands this and gives leeway for it – however, on the whole, it should be avoided where possible.

 Too much duplicate content on a site can result in a sitewide penalty.
 In this situation, Google would reduce the rankings of a website.

 One of the best ways to think about why Google became so tough on this was because it was increasing its costs exponentially.

 The more content there is, the more servers they need to query the internet and the more development they have to put into their algorithm to work out what’s going on – it’s much more cost-effective to penalise websites that regularly duplicate content.

 Please see Google’s Guidelines on the subject: http://support.google.com/webmasters/bin/answer.py?hl=en&answer=66359

 Google uses several services to determine which content is original.
 One such service you can look at is Copyscape – you can see if the content on your website is lifted from another source or if you are considered to have copied another source: http://www.copyscape.com/

 What should I do with the press releases I’m sent?

-Fundementally though, having worked as a, and with journalists at various points in my career I consider copying verbatim to be sloppy journalism and not something that I would have been able to get away with, with my old editor – the web should be no different!!
+Fundamentally though, having worked as a and with journalists at various points in my career, I consider copying verbatim to be sloppy journalism and not something that I would have been able to get away with, with my old editor – the web should be no different!!